Spence-Kummer's trilogarithm functional equation and its underlying geometry: Introduction and main results

-The pseudo-line arrangement $s_1 s_2(1-s_1)(1-s_2)(s_1-s_2)(1-s_1 s_2)$ is shown in FIGURE \ref{fig:non-Fano}.
-We employ the name of ``non-Fano'' here after the celebrated notion of non-Fano matroid (See Remark \ref{rem-non-Fano} below).
-The affine variety $V_{\rm non\text{-}Fano}$ is isomorphic to Goncharov's moduli space of certain $7$-point configurations on $\mathbb{P}^2_{{\overline{K}}}$ (See Remark \ref{gon} for details).
-We take the $K$-rational tangential base point
+The arrangement $s_1 s_2(1-s_1)(1-s_2)(s_1-s_2)(1-s_1 s_2)$ is shown in FIGURE \ref{fig:non-Fano}.
+Hereafter, we refer to this arrangement as the non-Fano arrangement, named after the well-known notion of the non-Fano matroid (see Remark \ref{rem-non-Fano} below).
+The affine variety $V_{\rm non\text{-}Fano}$ is isomorphic to Goncharov's moduli space of certain $7$-point configurations on $\mathbb{P}^2_{{\overline{K}}}$ (see Remark \ref{gon} for details).